 Metro is working closely with the community.
 Metro government is prepared to activate an overflow shelter at 28 degrees Fahrenheit for unhoused and unsheltered individuals and families when primary community shelters have reached capacity.

-From November 7, 2019 through March 31, 2020, Metro’s overflow sheltering plan will activate when the National Weather Service’s official local forecast is predicted to reach 28 degrees Fahrenheit or below (for zip code 37203), and the overflow shelter will begin receiving guests when primary community partner shelters reach maximum capacity.
-Determination of opening an overflow shelter based on the weather prediction happens the evening prior to any overflow operation.
+From November 7, 2019, through March 31, 2020, Metro’s overflow sheltering plan will activate when the National Weather Service’s official local forecast is predicted to reach 28 degrees Fahrenheit or below (for zip code 37203), and the overflow shelter will begin receiving guests when primary community partner shelters reach maximum capacity.
+Determination of opening an overflow shelter based on the weather prediction happens the afternoon prior to any overflow operation.

 Transportation to the Metro overflow shelter will run from a heated staging area from 7:00 p.m. until 1:00 a.m.
 An optimal staging area site is being determined in cooperation with homeless advocacy partners.
 Law enforcement partners will be available to transport individuals requiring overflow shelter services beyond normal transportation hours of operation.
 Community partners will also receive instructions on after-hours overflow shelter drop-off procedures.